25 Best things to do in Milan (2025) – Guide to Milano

 Admission and opening hours Pinacoteca di Brera

-Free entry on the first Sunday of every month – booking is required
+Free entry on the first Sunday of every month – booking is required in advance here.

-Pinacoteca di Brera is open Tuesday to Sunday from 8:30-19:15.
+Opening hours: Pinacoteca di Brera is open Tuesday to Sunday from 8:30-19:15.

-Brera Botanical Garden
+17. Botanical Garden of Brera

 The Brera Botanical Garden is a perfect oasis of greenery in the bustling centre of Milan.
-Take a walk among the plants, in the arboretum of trees or enjoy a moment of peace on one of the benches.
+Take a walk among the plants, in the arboretum of trees and enjoy a moment of peace on one of the benches.

 Botanical Garden Brera Milan

-Navigli district
+18. Navigli district

 A little bit of Venice in Milan?
 Yes, there are canals in Milan too.
 There are exactly two – Navigli Grande and Navigli Pavese.
 Especially the Navigli Grande canal should not be missed.
 Yes, there are canals in Milan too.
 There are exactly two – Navigli Grande and Navigli Pavese.
 Especially the Navigli Grande canal should not be missed.